IGME-202-2221/project-1-Sparrowe26/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Top-Down
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: Fixed
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: Lives (3 hearts)
--   End Condition: _How does a game/round/level end?_
+-   End Condition: Survive until the end of the wave
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Number of collectibles collected

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+It sure is hard work being a Roomba.
+But you're no ordinary Roomba!
+Get through each day collecting trash and fending off rats, all while making sure those rats don't damage your precious robo-mechanisms.
+Gotta keep the house clean for your humans, right?

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: W
-    -   Down:
+    -   Down: S
-    -   Left:
+    -   Left: A
-    -   Right:
+    -   Right: D
--   Fire:
+-   Fire: Space

 ## You Additions

-_List out what you added to your game to make it different for you_
+- Trash collectibles that count toward the point total
+- Shooting enemies scares them off and causes them to drop trash
+- You get to play as a roomba!

 ## Sources

--   _List all project sources here –models, textures, sound clips, assets, etc._
--   _If an asset is from the Unity store, include a link to the page and the author’s name_
+-   All assets created by me!

 ## Known Issues